Jamesrrobbins/bookdown-site/content/authors/admin/_index.md

 title: James R Robbins
 ---

-I am an ecologist currently undertaking a PhD at the University of Portsmouth (UK), investigating the risk of ship collisions with whales and other cetaceans (whales, dolphins and porpoises) in the north-east Atlantic.
-I'm broadly interested in human-induced impacts on the marine environment, polar ecology, animal behaviour and the conservation of vertebrates.
+I am a quantitative ecologist, finishing up a PhD at the University of Portsmouth (UK), investigating the risk of ship collisions with whales and other cetaceans (whales, dolphins and porpoises) in the north-east Atlantic.
+I'm broadly interested in human-induced impacts on the marine environment, conservation and behaviour of marine vertebrates.

-I utilize complex statistical and geospatial analysis techniques to identify the drivers of marine megafauna distribution, and overlap with human activities.
+I am now a Senior Ecological Modeller for Natural Power, a renewable energy consultancy and service provider.
+I provide analysis and modelling services for clients, with a focus on providing insights into potential ecological impacts from proposed offshore wind projects.
+This includes industry standard collision risk modelling and more bespoke services.

 I'm an associate editor for the journal Marine BIodiversity Records and an observer at inter-governmental meetings as part of the delegation of the Advisory Committee on the Protection of the Sea (ACOPS), primarily attending OSPAR Commission, Arctic Council and International Maritime Organization meetings.

 I am an experienced field biologist, conducting intensive marine mammal monitoring work on ships and in breeding seal and seabird colonies.